How are dental implants placed?

 How long does it take implants to heal?

 Healing times for implants vary depending on the quality of the patient’s bone and are often extended in cases where performing adjunctive procedures is necessary.
-In general, dental implants requre two to four months for the bone to heal (without being exposed to extra forces from biting).
+In general, dental implants require two to four months for the bone to heal (without being exposed to extra forces from biting).

 Research into mechanisms of bone attachment to titanium has improved the healing process to the point that some implant manufacturers can claim greatly shortened healing times for their products (but this is generally not the norm).
 In recent years, research has demonstrated that in certain controlled circumstances, dentists can immediately load implants (connected prosthetic teeth) either the same day or shortly after they have been placed.
 While this is becoming increasingly common, most cases require a healing period of two to four months before the prosthetic restoration can be finalized.